Welding Cracks & How to Prevent Them

 Wrapping It

 If weld cracks appear, you must repair the joint.
-On very rare occasions, weld cracks be ignored.
 So, preventive measures are the key to avoiding costly rework.
 If you run a welding shop, weld cracks delay job completion and waste resources.

 But, even hobby welders should understand the basics of weld crack prevention.
-A cracked joint is an unreliable joint.
+A cracked joint is unreliable as this is the worst weld defect possible.